 E-mail : USCIS.Athens@dhs.gov

-You can only get the apostille certification of a U.S. document from the state you got the document.
-You can find a list of designated competent authorities to get an apostille certification in the U.S. here.
-You can find additional information about appostille certificates at the State Department’s following website.
+You can only obtain the apostille certification of a U.S. document from the state that issued the document.
+Clicking here to find a list of competent authorities from which you can obtain an apostille certification in the U.S. Additional information on this topic can be found at the State Department's website.

 The American Embassy in Ankara, the Consulates in Istanbul and Adana or the Izmir Consular Agency is not permitted to perform authentications of official Turkish documents.
 To obtain an authentication, you may go to the Governor’s office and obtain an apostille certificate.
 You must have your document translated into English by a sworn translator and notarized by the Turkish notary before taking them for apostille certification.
 Apostille certificates (documents which have the special Hague Legalization Certificate) are acceptable in all countries where the Hague Treaty is in force (including Turkey and the United States) without need for authentication by any other authority.
 Apostille certification can be obtained at: